 Creating an MVP should include 3 distinct features

 - It should have the minimum and enough features so that the customers can see something unique about it and purchase it, and it is easy for a company to market the product in its niche area.

 - A provision for the customer’s feedback should be provided so that customers can provide their feedback on the product.

 - It should provide unique benefits for your MVP users to encourage them to use it.

-Building an MVP for startups becomes an essential part of their business as startups don’t want to waste their time, money, and resources on developing a product that may not be successful or acceptable by customers or may have un-identified gaps in customer’s expectation vs product’s capabilities.
+Building an MVP for startups becomes an essential part of their business as startup consulting firms don’t want to waste their time, money, and resources on developing a product that may not be successful or acceptable to customers or may have un-identified gaps in customer’s expectations vs product’s capabilities.

 Creating your Minimum Viable Product should focus mainly on three concepts or should consider the main three problems which are What, Why and How.
 What value does your product provide to its users?
 How can you benefit your customers?
 Why should they buy it?

 So building MVP checks for the actual usage of the product.